bitcoin-api/bitcoin-api-full-stack/README.md

 >
 > `real deal the withdraw` - refunds the unused Blockchain withdraw fee if the fee estimate is higher than the actual fee.
 >
-> `add exchange transaction` - adds a transaction entry to the append only DynamoDB table `bitcoin_api_transactions`.
+> `add exchange transaction` - adds a transaction entry to the append only DynamoDB table "bitcoin_api_transactions".
 The balance information  for a user is calculated by reviewing and processing all of the entries added for that user.

 <table>
   <tbody>